steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 The same thing goes for any time we are creating a new object or array.
 We have to wrap it in `useMemo` or it’s going to break any component that receives those values as props.

 Any data structure that gets recreated on every render can also break downstream `useCallback`s and `useMemo`s, by showing up in their list of dependencies.
-Such ever-changing values are then referenced in other callbacks and derived values, so the breakage spreads – like a coronavirus in a town where only half the people were masks.
+Such ever-changing values are then referenced in other callbacks and derived values, so the breakage spreads – like a coronavirus in a town where only half the people wear masks.
 If things aren’t `memo`ed by default, debugging performance issues as they come up is going to involve a long game of whack-a-mole, as you walk back up the chain of dependencies all the way to add memoization at every step.

 ### Will Someone Please Think of the Children?